 This trip will be an incredible opportunity to adventure with a yoga teacher who is a native Japanese speaker and who’s roots are in the land we are traveling to.
 Together, with Ai and Mark, we will create a truly vibrant week together.
 Yoga is always a central part of our travels at YOGASCAPES, so for the most part, we will practice yoga daily on this trip.
 There is one day where will get off our mats to move and stretch while exploring the Noto Peninsula.
 Every day will offer new experience!
 See trip FAQ here.

-Enjoying colorful, plentiful meals will be central to this retreat.
-We are generally able to accommodate most dietary restrictions on retreat, but it will be difficult to do so on this trip.
+IMPORTANT: Enjoying colorful, plentiful meals will be central to this retreat.
+We are generally able to accommodate most dietary restrictions on retreat, but it will be difficult to do so on this trip including gluten free and vegetarian.
 Please contact us if you have any questions.

 Giving Back: 2 trees are planted every retreat sign up to help protect our planet and natural resources.
 At check out, we also offer you the opportunity to give to inspiring local and international projects.
 Find out more here.